 Completing Departmental Honors Requirements: To graduate with Departmental Honors students must complete the following 4 requirements:

-An UW cumulative GPA of 3.3 must be maintained for all courses taken for credit at the U. A departmental GPA of 3.4 for all supporting courses, math courses, and Introductory Biology courses as well as upper division courses must be maintained.
+A UW cumulative GPA of 3.3 must be maintained for all courses taken for credit at the University.
+A departmental GPA of 3.4 for all supporting courses, math courses, and Introductory Biology courses as well as upper division courses must be maintained.

 - Ad-Hoc Honors Courses: